Agalychnis callidryas: Reproduction and life cycle

 Red-eyed tree frogs mate seasonally, specifically in the rainy season during the months of October to March.
 Males attract females by croaking and wrestle with each other in male-male competition in order to gain access to females for reproduction.
-Females latch on to the underside of a leaf using the suction cup like structures on their webbed feet, and the female must hold on to the leaf while males compete and wrestle nearby.
+Females latch on to the underside of a leaf using the suction cup-like structures on their webbed feet, and the female must hold on to the leaf while males compete and wrestle nearby.
 The winning male and female will then participate in amplexus, where the male will grasp a female by the waist from behind.
-The female will lay eggs on the underside of the leaf as the male fertilizes them.
-The eggs typically hatch within 6 to 7 days if left undisturbed.
-This process occurs above or very close to a body of water, because tadpoles which hatch from the eggs will drop into water from the leaf.
-Eggs will hatch early if their survival is threatened, in a process called phenotypic plasticity.
-The female chooses a leaf above a pond or large puddle on which to lay her clutch of roughly 40 eggs.
-Since oviposition generally occurs on both sides of a leaf, red-eyed tree frogs may fold the leaf to hide the eggs from predators.
+The female will lay eggs on the underside of the leaf as the male fertilizes them externally.
+The female chooses a leaf above a pond or large puddle on which to lay her clutch of roughly 40 eggs, and can lay multiple clutches in a single night.
+The eggs typically hatch within 6 to 8 days if left undisturbed, with some variation depending on geography and risk assessment through vibration.
+Eggs are usually laid on a leaf directly above or very close to a body of water, because tadpoles which hatch from the eggs will drop into the water from the leaf.
+Since oviposition generally occurs on both sides of the leaf, red-eyed tree frogs may fold the leaf to hide the eggs from predators.
 They also produce sticky jelly to glue the eggs together; this may protect the eggs from splitting and dehydration.